ThreadPinning.jl

 • CPU ID: Unique ID that identifies a specific CPU-thread.
 (This is somewhat inconsistent but has been chosen for brevity and backwards-compatibility reasons.)

 If the system supports SMT ("hyperthreading"), there are more CPU-threads than CPU-cores (most commonly a factor of two more).
-Independent of the CPU vendor, we refer to all but the first CPU-threads in a core as hyperthreads (order is taken from lscpu).
+Independent of the CPU vendor, we refer to all but the first CPU-threads in a core as hyperthreads.
 The latter are highlighted differently in output, see threadinfo().

 Noteworthy Alternatives